marvelhariadi/HolisticProductAdvisor-for-Innisfree/README.md

 Components:

--   **Criterion A:** Summary of the problem domain, and rationale for creating the solution (ie. the program) for the problem, success criteria
+-   **Criterion A:** summary of the problem domain, and rationale for creating the solution (ie. the program) for the problem, success criteria

--   **Criterion B:** Test plan to test the success criteria, planned schedule of tasks, database architecture and user-interface planning
+-   **Criterion B:** test plan to test the success criteria, planned schedule of tasks, database architecture and user-interface planning

 -   **Criterion C:** developed database architecture and user-interface

 -   **Criterion D:** final product video showcase

--   **Criterion E:** Client feedback
+-   **Criterion E:** client feedback

--   **Appendix:** Client interview transcript
+-   **Appendix:** client interview transcript

 ## Final product video: